 Share the love with our furry friends

 Winter is the time where food is scarce for the furry and fuzzy creatures that have not migrated to warmer climates.
-Help make the food hunt a little easier for them by making pine cone feeders for birds and squirrels and hanging them around the neighbourhood.
+Help make their food hunt a little easier by making pine cone feeders for birds and squirrels and hanging them around the neighbourhood.

 How do you enjoy your winter wonderland?

-Let us know by adding a comment below, or send a photo or video of your time in nature to us at firstname.lastname@example.org so we can share them with others!
+Let us know by sending a photo or video of your time in nature to us at email@example.com so we can share them with others!